 Alissa Kuster graduated from the University of Colorado-Boulder in May 2019.
 She holds a B.A. in Integrative Physiology.
 While at CU, she worked as an Alternate Format Specialist providing specialized documents to students with visual disabilities.
 She also volunteered at Longmont United Hospital in the Emergency Room and Birthplace.
-Alissa plans to pursue a Master’s degree in Counseling, Biomedical Sciences, or to get her teaching license.
-In her free time, Alissa enjoys spending time with her partner, doing yoga, hiking, and baking bread.
+In her free time, Alissa enjoys spending time with her fiancé and two bunnies, doing yoga, hiking, and cooking.
 Alissa is passionate about building community and social justice.
 She is excited to contribute to CUCC as office administrator.

 Contact Alissa at office @ cuccboulder.org

 Evanne Browne comes to CUCC with extensive experience conducting choirs of all ages for music programs and projects ranging from very small ensembles to over 100 voices with full orchestra.
 Before a recent 4-year stay in the Washington, D.C., area, Evanne was director of music at First United Methodist Church in Boulder, director of the Colorado Masterworks Chorus, and founding artistic director of Seicento Baroque Ensemble.
 Evanne holds a Master of Music degree in voice from Rice University, a Bachelors from Trinity University, and completed post graduate studies in choral conducting.
 A frequent soloist for oratorio and chamber music, she is also passionate about choral music, and she and her husband currently sing in Boulder's Ars Nova Singers and Seicento Baroque Ensemble.
 She has many favorite styles of music for worship, including classical, Taizé, African-influenced pieces, jazz, folk, and shape note singing.